 Nothing could be more wrong.

 The ones that I have already installed have been working 24 hours a day for several years, they control breathalyzers, open doors, barriers, gates, turnstiles, take photos, and control a petrol station distributor.

-I don't like the fact that the information on Raspberry on the internet is embarrassingly low.
+I do not like the fact that the information about Raspberry Pi on the internet is on an embarrassingly low level.

-If there is already a prototype board, two cables, a diode plus three lines of python code is a serious article / presentation.
+If there is already a prototype board, two cables, a diode, plus three lines of python code, it is a serious article/presentation.

 The information is provided unreliably, without verification, the same in many places, copied with the mouse and decorated with different graphics.

-I know that I cannot fix the world, but I decided to change it a bit, hence the idea of this website, where I would like to (I hope it will not be overly graphomaniac) describe some solutions that I personally made and checked.
+I know that I cannot fix the world, but I decided to change it a bit.
+Hence, the idea of this website, where I would like to (I hope it will not be overly graphomania) show some solutions that I personally made and checked.